yairEO/photobox/README.md

 photobox
 ========

-A lightweight CSS3 image & video gallery that is pretty to look and and easy to use.
+A lightweight CSS3 image & video viewer that is pretty to look and and easy to use.

 ##[Demo page](http://dropthebit.com/demos/photobox/), [Blog post](http://dropthebit.com/500/photobox-css3-image-gallery-jquery-plugin/)

 ## Benefits
 *    Lightweight! `jquery.photobox.js` is only 5kb (gziped & minified)